 Motivation for Data Generation

 The goal of this thesis is to investigate the facilitation of the training of large neural networks to learn and understand (i.e.: develop the capacity to identify and differentiate) grammatical structure and extended vocabulary, including a wide range of idiomatic language use in the English language.
 More specifically, we would aim to re-train a Bidirectional Encoder Representations from Transformers (BERT) neural network to enhance its capacity to understand the language well enough to be able to identify paraphrases for a large variety of sentences.
-The task of computational paraphrase identification, a high-level artificial intelligence task in the language understanding domain (NLU), is to predict whether the two sentences in a sentence pair are semantically equivalent.
+The task of computational paraphrase identification, a high-level artificial intelligence task in the language understanding domain (NLU), is to evaluate whether the two sentences in a sentence pair are semantically equivalent.

 BERT is constructed as a large and deep neural network with novel network structures (attention mechanism) to be able to encode longer range morphological and semantic relations within a text.
 It has several variants in terms of network size as well as training language data used, but in all variants it has over 100 million “learnable “ network parameters to be adjusted in an optimization process.
 BERT has been trained in a supervised training fashion on two tasks for which generations of annotated data is easy to produce: Masked Language Modeling and Next Sentence Prediction, and it has been demonstrated that the network has a strong capacity to be trained of fine-tuned to produce state of the art performance in a wide range of NLP tasks (transfer learning).